Bioconductor/bioconductor.org/content/help/newsletters/2014_October.md

 In response, Sonali and Dan have categorized all 2014 materials and implemented a new key word(s) [search table](http://www.bioconductor.org/help/course-materials/) interface.
-The plan is to index all future materials while years prior to 2014 will be available in the old format (see &lsquo;Courses by year&rsquo; below the search table).
+The plan is to index all future materials while years prior to 2014 will be available in the old format (see 'Courses by year' below the search table).

 ### Publications